-Tom Walker ACA assesses the range of new measures from the government to help the self-employed.
+Tom Walker ACA explains the measures from the government to help the self-employed.

-The Chancellor's £6.5bn bailout for the self-employed was welcomed by many.
-However, it's likely to come with longer term tax consequences for this particular group of workers!
+The Chancellor's bailouts for the self-employed have been welcomed by many.
+However, this support is likely to come with longer term tax consequences for this particular group of workers!

-If your income is above that level then you're deemed by the government to have earned enough to see yourself through the economic downturn resulting from the COVID-19 outbreak.
+Where your income is above £50,000, then you're deemed by the government to have earned enough to see yourself through the economic downturn resulting from the COVID-19 outbreak.

-Interestingly, it appears you'll be able to claim the grant even if you continue to work during the pandemic.
-However, the calculation is based on income, not turnover.
+The grant calculation is based on income, not turnover.
 Therefore, if you have significant expenses you may not have much income left over from the grant once you've covered them.

 If you're a self-employed individual or a member of a partnership, you can apply for the support if you fit the following criteria: